 Nowhere does seaside village charm better than Port Douglas!
 Once a sleepy enclave, now a vibrant resort town with bags of city-like style – ‘Port’, as everyone calls it, has alfresco eateries and enticing bars from informal and mellow to chic and buzzing – it really is worth the breath-taking coastal drive, just an hour from Cairns!
 Enjoy a cruise out to the reef from Port Douglas Marina and stay in one of the boutique aparthotels close to the beach.

-Where to stay & journeys in Northern Queensland
+Where to stay & Itineraries in Northern Queensland

 Best time to visit Northern Queensland